khrj/cs-12th/README.md

 6. [Tuples](https://github.com/khrj/cs-qb-answers/tree/main/6-tuples)
 7. [Dictionaries](https://github.com/khrj/cs-qb-answers/tree/main/7-dictionaries)

-The answers for Strings, Tuples, Lists and Dictionaries are designed to be highly compact and use the smallest number of statements possible.
-They may or may not be idiomatic.
+The answers for the following are designed to be highly compact and use the smallest number of statements possible.

+-   [x] Fundamentals and data handling
+-   [ ] Data handling libraries
+-   [ ] Control flow and iterative statements
+-   [x] Strings
+-   [x] Tuples
+-   [x] Lists
+-   [x] Dictionaries

+The shortened answers (unless they're trivial) are _not_ idiomatic.
+Please do not write production code using this as an example

 I highly recommend using a formatter before trying to understand the code